How Much Does a Cat Cost? A Small Price to Pay for Unconditional Love!

 Tick Prevention Can Cost up to $140 per Cat

-According to an article published by the ASPCA, cat owners can expect to pay approximately $140 per year for tick and flea prevention.
+According to the same article published by the ASPCA, cat owners can expect to pay approximately $140 per year for tick and flea prevention.
 This cost is for each cat, an important consideration as many people own multiple kitties.

 While it may seem a lot, it’s a necessary cost to keep your cat healthy.

-According to a post from the Humane Society of Hurren Valley, cat food costs in the region of $120-$500 per year per cat.
+According to a post from Met Life Pet Insurance, cat food costs about $225 and above per year per cat.

 The range in prices is indicative of geographical location and brand availability, along with any special dietary requirements a cat may have.

-Up to $100 Could Be Spent on Treats
+Up to $40 to $50 Could Be Spent on Treats

-An article published on DailyPaws cat owners spent up to $100 per month on cat treats.
+The same article published by ASPCA states that cat owners can spend $36 per month on cat treats.
 People are spending more and more on their cats.
-Luckily, cat treats are one of those items that can easily adjust to suit your budget.
+Luckily, cat treats are one of those items that can easily be adjusted to suit your budget.

 Whether you have a cat or kitten, treats will always be a financial consideration you need to make.

 Litter boxes are wildly varied in their pricing.
-According to an article on PetSafe, a litter box can cost anywhere between $6-$500.
+According to ASPCA, a cat litter box can cost approximately $20.

 How Much Does a Cat Cost Per Month?